google/WebFundamentals/src/content/en/fundamentals/payments/index.md

 esoteric as third-party application written specifically to deliver payments to the site.

-Note: Pay with Google is one of payment methods you can use to get cards from a user's Google account and payment tokens on the device.
+Note: Google Pay is one of payment methods you can use to get cards from a user's Google account and payment tokens on the device.
 To learn more, read [the Google Pay API docs](/pay/api/web/paymentrequest/tutorial).